Sheena Easton: 1987–1990: Genre shift and The Lover in Me

 In 1987, Easton appeared in Prince's concert film Sign o' the Times, during which she sang duet vocals for Prince's hit, "U Got the Look", which became a number 2 hit in the US.
 This led to Grammy nominations for "Best R&B Vocal, Duo or Group" and "Best R&B Song" of 1987.
-The track also returned Easton to the UK hit parade for the first time in nearly four years, although Easton is not credited on the label for the song's single release.
+The track also marked a return to the singles charts in the United Kingdom for the first time in nearly four years, although Easton is not credited on the label for the song's single release.
 During her time collaborating with Prince, Easton was encouraged to write her own material.
-The most successful effort from their co-writings was "The Arms of Orion", another duet with Prince and a single from 1989's Batman soundtrack.
-The song reached number 36 on the US Billboard Chart and number 27 in her native UK.
+The most successful effort from their co-writings was "The Arms of Orion", another duet with Prince and a single from the Batman soundtrack (1989).
+The song reached number 36 on the Billboard Hot 100 and number 27 in the United Kingdom.
 She also co-wrote the song "Love '89" with Prince for Patti LaBelle's album Be Yourself and "La, La, La, He, He, Hee", which Prince recorded for the B-side of the single "Sign o' the Times".
 Tabloid press linked the two romantically, which she has always denied.

-In November 1987, Easton made her first dramatic acting appearance on the television program Miami Vice.
-She played a singer named Caitlin Davies, whom Sonny Crockett was assigned to protect until her court appearance to render crucial testimony against certain corrupt music industry mavens.
+In November 1987, Easton made her first dramatic acting appearance on the television program Miami Vice, in which she played a singer named Caitlin Davies, whom Sonny Crockett was assigned to protect until her court appearance to render crucial testimony against certain corrupt music industry mavens.
 Sonny and Caitlin ended up married by the end of the episode, the first of five episodes for Easton.
-By the spring of 1988, a volume of the Miami Vice soundtrack was released and featured "Follow My Rainbow", which Easton had finished singing on her last appearance just moments before her character was eliminated.
+By the spring of 1988, a volume of the Miami Vice soundtrack was released and featured "Follow My Rainbow", which Easton had finished singing on her last appearance just moments before her character was eliminated and was included on her next album The Lover in Me (1988).

-The song also appeared on her next album The Lover in Me (1988), RIAA gold-disc debut released the following autumn on her new label MCA Records, that put Easton back on the US and UK charts after the release of No Sound But a Heart was cancelled in the US.
-The title song from The Lover in Me reached number 2 on the Billboard Hot 100 and UK number 15 and became her biggest pop hit since "Morning Train".
-It also became a number 5 hit on the US Hot R&B/Hip-Hop Singles and Tracks chart.
-It was followed on the US R&B chart by "Days Like This" (number 35), which missed the Billboard Hot 100.
+The album was released on her new label, MCA Records, and returned Easton to commercial prominence in both the United States and the United Kingdom, after the release of No Sound But a Heart was cancelled in the United States.
+The title song was released as the lead single, and reached number 2 on the Billboard Hot 100 and UK number 15 and became her biggest pop hit since "Morning Train".
+It also became a number 5 hit on the US Hot R&B/Hip-Hop Singles and Tracks chart, and was followed on the US R&B chart by "Days Like This" at number 35, but missed the Billboard Hot 100.
 The third single, the Prince-penned "101", made it to number 2 on the Billboard Dance chart.
-A final single was released "No Deposit, No Return" and failed to chart.
-The album received positive reviews and featured collaborations with L.A.
+A final single, "No Deposit, No Return", was released and failed to replicate the success of the preceding singles and failed to make any chart appearance.
+Despite this, album received positive reviews and featured collaborations with L.A.
 Reid and Babyface, Prince, Angela Winbush and Jellybean Benitez.